meljahmi-personal/RBE550-Workspace/README.md

 - ROS 2 RViz visualization with animated “robot” marker
 - Batch benchmarking on host or inside Docker (same code path)

-The instructions below are written so a grader can reproduce everything from a clean clone on Ubuntu 22.04.
+The instructions below are written for reproducibility from a clean clone on Ubuntu 22.04.

 ---